-The Rent.com.au Limited Long-Term Incentive Plan ("LTIP") was established following approval by shareholders on 20 May 2015.
+The current Rent.com.au Limited Employee Long-Term Incentive Plan ("LTIP") was approved by shareholders on 29 November 2019.
 All employees, directors and consultants are eligible to participate in the LTIP.

 The LTIP provides for the issue of:

 - Performance Rights which, upon a determination by the Board that the performance conditions attached to the Performance Rights have been met, will result in the issue of one ordinary Share in the Group for each Performance Right; and - Plan Options which, upon a determination by the Board that the vesting conditions attached to the Plan Options have been met, will result in the Plan Options vesting and being able to be exercised into Shares by payment of the exercise price.